kmb40/aws-bootcamp-cruddur-2023/journal/week6.md

-# Week 6 7 — Deploying Containers
+# Week 6 — Deploying Containers
+# Week 7 - Solving CORS with a Load Balancer and Custom Domain

 The following information outlines tasks that I've completed for Week 6 of the bootcamp.